DmitryVelichko/DmitryVelichko/README.md

 - 👋 Hi, I’m Dmitry

-- 👀 A self-taught Frontend Web Dev (with space industry background).
+- 👀 A self-taught Frontend Web Dev (with a space industry background).
 Open for work

 - 🌱 I’m currently learning TypeScript, Redux, Algorithms and Data Structures, and many other technologies